 You can also allow a previously disallowed dangerous call in a defined path (see below) in your own config by using the same

 If you want to disable program execution functions (

 includes: - vendor/spaze/phpstan-disallowed-calls/disallowed-dangerous-calls.neon - vendor/spaze/phpstan-disallowed-calls/disallowed-execution-calls.neon

-There are four different disallowed types (and configuration keys) that can be disallowed:
+There are several different types (and configuration keys) that can be disallowed:

 disallowedMethodCalls- for detecting

 disallowedConstants- for constants like

 disallowedNamespaces- for usages of classes from a namespace